Harmony℠ Dancing, the international phenomenon, purchased in 6 countries.

 How to Dance with a Partner

-Learn the Only Defined Method of Communicating Every Step in Every Social Dance Unambiguously
+The Only Method of Communicating Every Step in Every Social Dance